White-bellied pangolin: Taxonomy

-The tree pangolins, along with the Long-tailed pangolins, make up the genus Phataginus (the African Tree Pangolins).
+The white-bellied pangolin, along with the long-tailed pangolin, make up the genus Phataginus (the African tree pangolins).
 This makes Phataginus tetradactyla the closest relative to Phataginus tricuspis.

 Range and habitat

-The tree pangolin ranges from Guinea through Sierra Leone and much of West Africa to Central Africa as far east as extreme southwestern Kenya and northwestern Tanzania.
+The white-bellied pangolin ranges from Guinea through Sierra Leone and much of West Africa to Central Africa as far east as extreme southwestern Kenya and northwestern Tanzania.
 To the south, it extends to northern Angola and northwestern Zambia.
 It has been found on the Atlantic island of Bioko, but no records confirm a presence in Senegal, Gambia, or Guinea-Bissau.

-The tree pangolin is semiarboreal and generally nocturnal.
+The white-bellied pangolin is semiarboreal and generally nocturnal.
 It is found in lowland tropical moist forests (both primary and secondary), as well as savanna/forest mosaics.
 It probably adapts to some degree to habitat modification, such as commercial plantations, as it favours cultivated and fallow land where it is not aggressively hunted (e.g., abandoned or little-used oil palm trees in secondary growth).

 Behavior

-The tree pangolin can walk on all fours or on its hind legs using its prehensile tail for balance.
+The white-bellied pangolin can walk on all fours or on its hind legs using its prehensile tail for balance.
 It can climb up trees in the absence of branches.
 When walking on all fours, it walks on its front knuckles with its claws tucked underneath to protect them from wearing down.
 Its anal scent glands disperse a foul secretion much like a skunk when threatened.
 It has a well-developed sense of smell, but as a nocturnal animal, it has poor eyesight.
 Instead of teeth, it has a gizzard-like stomach full of stones and sand it ingests.
-The tree pangolin in Africa fills its stomach with air before entering water to aid in buoyancy for well-developed swimming.
+The white-bellied pangolin in Africa fills its stomach with air before entering water to aid in buoyancy for well-developed swimming.

-The tree pangolin has many adaptations.
+The white-bellied pangolin has many adaptations.
 When threatened, it rolls up into a ball ("volvation"), protecting itself with its thick skin and scales.
 Its scales cover its entire body except for the belly, snout, eyes, ears, and undersides of the limbs.
 When a mother with young is threatened, she rolls up around the young, which also roll into a ball.
 While in a ball, she can extend her scales and make a cutting action by using muscles to move the scales back and forth.
 She makes an aggressive huff noise when threatened, but that is the extent of her noise-making.

 Diet

-The tree pangolin eats insects such as ants and termites from their nests, or the armies of insects moving on the trees.
+The white-bellied pangolin eats insects such as ants and termites from their nests, or the armies of insects moving on the trees.
 This form of diet is called myrmecophagy.
 It relies on its thick skin for protection, and digs into burrows with its long, clawed forefeet.
 It eats between 5 and 7 ounces (150 to 200 g) of insects a day.
 The pangolin uses its 10- to 27-in (250- to 700-mm) tongue which is coated with gummy alkaline mucus to funnel the insects into its mouth.
-The tongue is actually attached to the end of the xiphoid process of the sternum in the abdominal cavity.
+The base of the tongue is attached to the end of the xiphoid process of the sternum in the abdominal cavity.